DIT School of Electrical & Electronic Engineering: Overview

 The DIT School of Electrical and Electronic Engineering was the largest education provider of Electrical and Electronic Engineering in Ireland in terms of programme diversity, staff and student numbers, covering a wide range of engineering disciplines including; Communications Engineering, Computer Engineering, Power Engineering, Electrical Services Engineering, Control Engineering, Energy Management and Electronic Engineering.
 The school included well established research centres in areas such as photonics, energy, antennas, communications and electrical power, with research outputs in; biomedical engineering, audio engineering, sustainable design, assistive technology and health informatics.

 Educational courses in technical engineering commenced at Kevin St. Dublin 8 in 1887.
 The school sought accreditation for its programmes from the appropriate Irish and international professional body organisations, such as the Institution of Engineers of Ireland, offering education across the full range of third level National Framework of Qualifications (NFQ) Levels, from Level 6 to Level 10 (apprenticeships to post-doctoral degrees).

 During the 2010s, the school delivered 23 individual programmes to over 1,200 students and had an output of approximately 350 graduates per year.

 In 2015, the head of the school was Professor Michael Conlon.

 In 2015, Electrical & Electronic Engineering was expected to be the first School from the College of Engineering and Built Environment to move to the new multibillion-euro DIT Grangegorman Campus in September 2018.

+The Dublin Institute of Technology (DIT) no longer exists under that name, as it merged with other institutions to become Technological University Dublin (TU Dublin).
+Its School of Electrical and Electronic Engineering remains the oldest and largest electrical engineering school in Ireland.